wagtail/wagtail/docs/reference/contrib/redirects.md

 ## Installation

-The `redirects` module is not enabled by default.
+The `redirects` module is enabled by default.
+However, if you are upgrading from an older version of Wagtail you may need to manually install it.
 To install it, add `wagtail.contrib.redirects` to `INSTALLED_APPS` and `wagtail.contrib.redirects.middleware.RedirectMiddleware` to `MIDDLEWARE` in your project's Django settings file.

 ```python
 INSTALLED_APPS = [